kruftt/carnac/README.md

 store.state.arr
 > [ 0, 1, 5, 6, 4 ]
 ```
-Subsequent collection mutations can be performed in sequence by passing in an array of mutations:
+A sequence of collection mutations can be performed by passing in an array of mutations:
 ```ts
 const result = store.perform({
     arr: [ { splice: [ 1, 0, 7 ] },